 Crackman was released for the Atari STe by Teenage [Pung] and has one of the most idiotic storylines I've ever heard - make sure you read the docs.
 Okay, I'm sure you've already guessed, Crackman is a PacMan clone but is also one of the most challenging I have ever played.
 Well, that's an understatement actually...

 Along with the crazy storyline are a few surprises like mines, hidden walls and power pad support.
 I love the ghosts and our little pill-popper has a full set of teeth but my favourite is when he dies and turns into a puddle of gore.
-The Atari STe is used to great effect with silky smooth 50fps hardware scrolling and superb DMA audio.
+The Atari STe produces silky smooth 50fps hardware scrolling and superb DMA audio.

 Everyone knows Pac-Man but if you thought it was boring then take a look at this - I dare you!!
 Is it better than Crapman?
 I don't know... but what I do know is that we have yet another excellent Pac-Man game!!

-I love ElefantaSTic!!
-This was released at Silly Venture 2013 by Genesis Project and is an amazing demo.
-I feel it breaks away from the norm with unique and stunning styles.
-Plus the artwork is superb and there are beautiful effects with a perfectly apt chiptune.
-One of my personal favourites and downloadable from Demozoo.
+This demo was released at Silly Venture 2013 by Genesis Project and is amazing.
+No, it's outstanding and I love ElefantaSTic because it breaks from the norm with unique and stunning styles.
+Plus the artwork is superb with beautiful effects and a perfectly apt chiptune.
+This is one of my personal favourites and is downloadable from Demozoo.

 I've always had a spark of curiosity for Rogue but (looking back) I have also wondered why I should even bother with anything "roguelike" when I could instead crawl within the '3D' realms of Dungeon Master.
 Of course, I'm being stupid because this dates back to 1980 when gamers spent their lunch breaks staring at Rogue's text-based dungeons looking for Rodney's Amulet of Yendor!
 Epyx released our turn-based conversion back in 1986 and it's essentially the same venture through the Dungeons Of Doom but graphics have replaced that original text display (no complaints from me! lol).